Start your 4D financial life

 We live in a world with four dimensions: length, width, depth, and time.
 Likewise, our lives are too fascinating, exciting, and complex to be captured in a single point.

 Managing your money is the same way: to reach financial freedom, you need to manage all four dimensions of your finances.

-- When your income grows, increase spending by less than 50% of that growth
+- As your income grows, increase your spending by less than 50% of that growth

 - Reduce your debt servicing costs